Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 Failsafe routines in the software monitor obstacle proximity.
 If all sensor readings drop below safe limits, the car **automatically reverses and adjusts angle** to prevent collision or deadlock.

-## 2. Power and Sense Management - tring to be energy efficient
+## 2. Power and Sense Management - trying to be energy efficient

 To enable robust autonomous operation across both the Open and Obstacle Challenges, our power and sensing systems were designed to be modular, efficient, and fail-safe.
 Key design goals included isolating high-power and logic domains, ensuring consistent voltage supply for sensitive components, and providing wide-angle situational awareness through sensor fusion.